-“I want you to love me as much as you can,” he admitted.
+“I want you to love me as much as you can,” he admits.
 “Since that first night, we’ve never been apart.
 I’d die if you didn’t want to be with me for one second.”

 “I wanted you all to myself.
 That’s why you’re mad.
 I could never stop you from loving Casper.
 I love him, too.
 It makes me love you even more.”

 “I thought you’d feel the same way about Tina and Pete.
-Our reason for coming to New York was to share the love, for your heart to open to them and create a lifelong bond.”
+Our reason for coming to New York is to share the love, for your heart to open to them and create a lifelong bond.”

 “God, Tim.
 Two months ago I was a scrawny nerd who thought no one would ever love me.
 Now everyone we meet and bond with loves me.
 All because of you.”